MementoMori15x6/15x6-sim/manuscript/12-Chapter_12–Appendix_Master_15×6_Comparative_Grid.md

 This is the extensible master ledger: scored replicators with baseline/shock proxies, longevity windows, Row-13 jumps, attractor zone splatter %, and key diagnostics.

 **Triangulation Calibration Note** (March 2026, simulate.py v2.0)

-The ledger now starts with four canonical anchors that bracket the main thermodynamic attractors:
+The ledger begins with a triangulation set of three distinct historical references, and four canonical anchors that establish the core reference frame for the compass protocol:

-- Healthy mutualist baseline (USA_1789)
+- USA_1789 (enforced) – healthy mutualist baseline
-- Commercial zenith (VOC Golden Age, raw)
+- VOC Golden Age (raw) – commercial zenith
-- Low-Y exploitation decay sink (VOC Late Decay, enforced)
+- VOC Late Decay (enforced) – low-Y exploitation decay sink
-- High-Y suppression trap (USSR_1937, enforced)
+- USSR_1937 (enforced) – high-Y suppression rigid trap

-These runs demonstrate Rule-13 as the universal hinge: >60% proxy → brittle regime and sharp longevity compression, with two distinct paths (low-Y metabolic overload vs. high-Y governance density + rigidity penalty).
-All subsequent rows are calibrated against this set.
+These anchors bracket the principal attractors observed in replicating systems and validate Rule 13 as the universal hinge: proxy >60% triggers brittle regime and sharp longevity compression, via two distinct paths (metabolic/exploitation overload with R=0 vs. governance/suppression density with R>0.7).
+All subsequent ledger entries are calibrated against this reference frame for consistency and comparability.

+**Important:** Ledger entries reflect the early primer consensus used at time of drafting (pre-v2.0 `simulate.py`).
+Live repository runs (v2.0, March 2026) include refinements (scalar safety, active rigidity multiplier, filename-triggered enforcement) and may show modest variations in X, Y, R, or Rule-13 proxy.
+For details on version evolution and current outputs, see Chapter 9.2 (Calibration Reference Layer – Version & Consensus Note) and /data/anchors/ in the repository.
+Community PRs to refresh ledger rows with v2.0+ runs are welcome.

 ### Scoring & Update Protocol
 - Use 35-metric compass → 15×6 grid mapping (simulate.py)